 - Virtual networking can be fun and easier for some than networking in person.
 Plus, by checking out attendees’ virtual profiles first, you can quickly identify the new contacts that will be most valuable to you.

-- Save on travel, accommodation expenses and time away from the day job, whilst getting many of the same benefits
+- Save on travel, accommodation expenses and time away from the desk, whilst getting many of the same benefits.

 Have the registration rates changed with the event going virtual?